 TMS’s history dates back to 1871, the year that The American Institute of Mining, Metallurgical, and Petroleum Engineers (AIME) became one of the first national engineering societies in the United States.
 In 1957, TMS was established as The Metallurgical Society of AIME, changing its name to The Minerals, Metals & Materials Society in 1989 to reflect a broader technical scope.

 James J. Robinson is the executive director of TMS.
-The society is governed by a volunteer Board of Directors made up of TMS members, currently led by 2017 TMS President David H. DeYoung.
+The society is governed by a volunteer Board of Directors made up of TMS members, currently led by 2022 TMS President Jud Ready.

 The Minerals, Metals & Materials Society